IDAHO INCENTIVES SUMMARY

 Property Tax Exemption

-Companies that invest at least $3 million in new manufacturing facilities may be eligible for a full or partial property tax exemption for up to five years.
+Companies that invest at least $500,000 (varies by county) in new manufacturing facilities may be eligible for a full or partial property tax exemption for up to five years.

 Workforce Development Training Reimbursements